quiles/Adsorption_Clus/README.md

 ## Code for selecting representative (prototype) molecules:

 This algorithm uses the K-means clustering algorithm for selecting representative samples from a dataset of compounds.
-In our experiments we taken both geometric-based features (eigenvalues of the Coulomb matrix) and external variables into account, albeit any descriptor might be used as input for the algorithm.
+In our experiments we taken both geometric-based features (eigenvalues of the Coulomb matrix - primary descriptors) and external variables into account, albeit the input might might be adapted to use other descriptors.

 **Usage:**